alpenlabs/ckt/src/v5/SPEC.md

 The format offers two variants optimized for different stages of the circuit pipeline:

 - **v5a**: Intermediate format with 34-bit wire IDs and 24-bit credits for wire garbage collection
-- **v5b**: Production format with 24-bit memory addresses for direct execution
+- **v5b**: Production format with 32-bit memory addresses for direct GPU execution

 ## Key Innovations